rockthejvm/rockthejvm-site/src/content/articles/scala-3-givens-and-implicits.md

 This is exactly the definition of the built-in `implicitly[T]` method in Scala 2 (also available in Scala 3 while implicits are still here).
 If you call `aMethodWithImplicitArg[Int]`, the compiler will run the exact same search for an `implicit Int`:

-- scope of class/object of the method
+- Scope of class/object of the method
-- scope of imports
+- Scope of imports
-- scope of companion
+- Scope of companion
-- scope of ALL companions of the types involved, in this case the `Int` object
+- Scope of ALL companions of the types involved, in this case the `Int` object

 So as you can see, the mechanism is identical: if we define an implicit